 The only thing left to do was add the reflectors to the back and, finally, the 1971 quarter to the front.
 And, here’s the finished product…

-Thanks to Mark for the build and Viktor for answering all my questions…and, of course, to Eddie for a lifetime of inspiration.
+Thanks to Mark for the build and Viktor for answering all my questions…and, of course, to Eddie.